Building a secure auth code flow setup using AgentCore Gateway with MCP clients

 Quick Take

-This guide outlines the implementation of OAuth Code flow for secure user authentication in MCP servers via Amazon Bedrock's AgentCore Gateway.
+This guide outlines the implementation of OAuth Code flow for secure user authentication in servers via Amazon Bedrock's AgentCore Gateway.
 By leveraging an organization's identity provider, each AI assistant request is validated with a user identity token, ensuring a robust security framework for production environments.

 Key Points